Lord Sutch and Heavy Friends

-Lord Sutch and Heavy Friends is the debut album of English rock singer Screaming Lord Sutch.
+Lord Sutch and Heavy Friends is the debut studio album by the English rock singer Screaming Lord Sutch.
 Recording began in May 1969 at Mystic Studios in Hollywood and it was released on Cotillion Records in 1970.
 The album featured an all-star line-up with contributions from Led Zeppelin's Jimmy Page (who also produced the album) and John Bonham, guitarist Jeff Beck, session keyboardist Nicky Hopkins, session guitarist Deniel Edwards and Jimi Hendrix Experience bassist Noel Redding.
 Rick Brown and Carlo Little were previously with the Savages.
+Lord Sutch and Heavy Friends was named in a 1998 BBC poll as the worst album of all time, a status it also held in Colin Larkin's book The Top 1000 Albums of All Time.

 This album has also been released under the name Smoke and Fire.
 A CD release under the latter name appeared on the Magnum Music Group label sometime in the 1980s, evidently mastered from a vinyl copy of the original album.
 The cover credits Page, Beck, Bonham, Redding, and Hopkins; Sutch's name appears only in the personnel list, as David Sutch.